 - Is it the right time?
 Is the subject or type of question you are asking going to be strongly influenced by how people are currently feeling or uncontrollable events e.g. intention to travel, or make a big purchase?

-If the time isn’t right, or the question doesn’t feel appropriate, don’t even consider doing research.
+If the time isn’t right, or the question doesn’t feel appropriate, don’t even consider doing panel or survey research.
 But if the answer is yes, know that people are still eager to have their voice heard; to make their contribution to the common good.

-While the coronavirus is changing how we work, play and communicate, it does not alter the basic human desire to learn from each other, and provide our opinion on things that matter.
+While COVID-19 is changing how we work, play and communicate, it does not alter the basic human desire to learn from each other, and provide our opinion on things that matter.

 In a time of upheaval, does research still work?
 In a word: yes.
 But, now more than ever, the questions we ask must be thoughtful, sensitive and comprehending of the changing times in which we live.